lkubb/salt-pihole-formula/docs/states.rst

 ``pihole.package.clean``
 ^^^^^^^^^^^^^^^^^^^^^^^^
-Does nothing.
-PiHole currently cannot be removed without user interaction.
+**This state will fail.** PiHole currently cannot be removed without user interaction.
-Has a depency on `pihole.config.clean`_.
+Has a dependency on `pihole.config.clean`_.

 ``pihole.config.clean``